MariuszLepkowski/flask_api_template/README.md

-# Recruitment Task – Flask REST API
+# Template for Flask REST API projects

 This is a recruitment REST API task built with Flask by Mariusz Łepkowski.
 It supports both local setup via virtual environment and Docker, and includes an integrated PostgreSQL database setup.